aakanshaa0/LegalLens/README.md

-# Legal Lens AI - Document Analysis System
+# LegalLens - Document Analysis System

 A full-stack application for document analysis using RAG (Retrieval-Augmented Generation) with LangChain and Google's Gemini AI.